xrdocs/ncs5500/_tutorials/testing-ndr-on-ncs5500.md

 ## Introduction

 This test is the second episode of our new Lab Series.
 You can find a detailed explanation on the purpose and also a link to all other tests in this xrdocs.io post:  [https://xrdocs.io/ncs5500/tutorials/ncs5500-lab-series/](https://xrdocs.io/ncs5500/tutorials/ncs5500-lab-series/)

-Last week, we run multiple tests in a very large test bed.
+Last week, we ran multiple tests in very heavily wired systems.
 Among the topics covered, we measured the NDR with a very long snake.
 The concept of Non Drop Rate deserves dedicated explanations.

 In this article and video, we will explain what it represents.
 We will demonstrate why the snake topology is not the best to reach the full capability of the ASIC and what happens when you push the system to its limit.

 ## Video